circuitnet

 Charles S. Leech Jr.

-Innovative Drying Co.
+Director of Engineering, Innovative Drying Co.

 Mr. Leech lead a successful 2 year long process development effort that identified the parameters required to rapidly dry moisture sensitive devices while they were encased in the tape and reel format.
 Mr. Leech has over thirty years of experience as a manufacturing engineering manager in the electronics industry.
+NOTE: Mr. Leech is no longer working at Innovative Drying Co.

 Submit A Comment